 You can have osteoporosis at any age and not know it -- there are often no symptoms.
 For many women, the first sign that they have the condition is a broken bone.

 Osteoporosis tends to affect the specific bones that let us be active -- the bones of the spine, wrists, shoulders, pelvis, and hips.
-These fractures can make it very hard to move around and can also change the shape of your body, especially when they affect the spine.
+These fractures can change the shape of your body, especially when they affect the spine.

 The age at which someone loses bone depends on her specific risk factors.
 One woman might be in her 40s or 50s with very strong bones while another can be in her 30s and have early signs of premenopausal osteoporosis, including fractures.